-Rev Date Description D Nov 2022 Updated to reflect RSTi-EP backplane controllers' compatibility with PACSystems PROFINET interface modules.
-Minor updates to document RSTi-EP backplane controller's incompatibility with redundant IP addresses. С Dec 2020 Updated multiplexer name displayed in Section 5.1.1 Minor updates to document to comply with Emerson's style guidelines. В Sep 2019 Following Emerson's acquisition of this product, changes have been made to apply appropriate branding and registration of the product with required certification agencies.
-No changes to material, process, form, fit or functionality. Α July 2018 Add support for CPUs with embedded PROFINET Controller.
+Rev Date Description В Sep 2019 Following Emerson's acquisition of this product, changes have been made to apply appropriate branding and registration of the product with required certification agencies.
+No changes to material, process, form, fit or functionality.
+A July 2018 Add support for CPUs with embedded PROFINET Controller.
 (IC695CPE330, IC695CPE400, IC695CPL410, EPSCPE100, and EPSCPE115) - May 2015 Initial version.